changetocoding/PyBeginnersKli/README.md

 4. Set the homework.

 The homework will usually consist of:
-- A learning component: some reading/online videos/tutorials/excerises where you practise what was covered in the lesson in a interactive manner.
+- A learning component: some reading/online videos/tutorials/exercises where you practise what was covered in the lesson in an interactive manner.
-- A practical component: An excerise to put into practise what you know so far to solve a problem.
+- A practical component: An exercise to put into practise what you know so far to solve a problem.

 ## Course Requirements